+44(0) 113 343 4744

 BA, MA, Exeter; DPhil, Waikato, NZ.

 I came to Leeds in September 2000 after spending 7 years working at Trinity College, Dublin and my research interests are varied and range across cultures and time periods.
 The focus of my research lies in medical humanities, cultural disability studies and representation of the posthuman.
 I am the Director of the Leeds Centre for Medical Humanities, a multidisciplinary research centre that works with both academic and non-academic partners.
 I have a special interest in autism and associated cognitive conditions and my most recent book is Autism, published in September 2011 as the first volume in Routledge's new 'Integrating Science and Culture' series, which aims to look at high-profile contemporary cultural, scientific and health issues from as broad a knowledge base as possible.
 My work has a specific focus on issues of cultural representation and narrative and in 2008 Liverpool University Press published my monograph Representing Autism: Culture, Narrative, Fascination as the first book in its 'Representations: Health, Disability, Culture and Society' series, of which I am the founding editor.
 My major writing project at the moment is a book-length study of the relationship between disability and the posthuman, with a focus on a variety of 20th and 21st century texts, events and debates.
 It will be published by Liverpool University Press.
 Other current writing projects include articles looking at disability and work in a time of posthuman labour, and disability and posthuman memory.
-Along with Mark Osteen of Loyola University, I will be editing a special issue of the Journal of Literary and Cultural Disability Studies on representing autism, to appear in 2018.
+With my colleague Clare Barker I have just finished editing The Cambridge Companion to Literature and Disability, which will appear in 2017, while along with Mark Osteen of Loyola University, I will be editing a special issue of the Journal of Literary and Cultural Disability Studies on representing autism, to appear in 2018.

-With colleagues in English, Performance Technology, Engineering and Healthcare at Leeds, and partners in Robotics at Sheffield and Medical Humanities in Exeter, I am working on a research project entitled 'Augmenting the Body that looks at questions of body augmentation, extension, disability, care and assistive technologies.
-Augmenting the Body is the topic of a University of Leeds Sadler seminar series that will run through the 2016-2017 academic year, and will be developed into an application to the Wellcome Trust in 2017.
+With colleagues in English, Performance Technology, Engineering and Healthcare at Leeds, and partners in Robotics at Sheffield and Medical Humanities in Exeter, I am working on a research project entitled 'Augmenting the Body, that looks at questions of body augmentation, extension, disability, care and assistive technologies.
+Augmenting the Body will be funded by a Wellcome Trust Seed Award for 2017 and is also the topic of a University of Leeds Sadler seminar series that will run through the 2016-2017 academic year.
 I work closely with the Trust and am the current Chair of its Medical Humanities Expert Review Group for Investigator and Collaborative Awards, and serve on its selection panels.
 My research has been funded by the Wellcome Trust, AHRC and British Academy.

 I was initially trained, in New Zealand, as a postcolonialist however, and I still maintain a strong interest on the literatures, film and cultural history surrounding the issues of postcolonial encounter and settlement, especially that from New Zealand and the Pacific.
 In 2008 I published one of the first monographs on an Indigenous filmmaker when I examined the work of pioneering Maori director Barry Barclay in my book Images of Dignity: Barry Barclay and Fourth Cinema, and I have also co-edited two collections of essays on New Zealand cinema.
 I bring my research interests together in my current work on postcolonial health, especially in connection to Indigenous cultures.
 My recent AHRC award, Our Own Image: The Legacies of Maori Filmmaking in Aotearoa/New Zealand, had a research strand on public health.
 The project had major events in both Leeds and Auckland in the 2015-2016 academic session.
 I also co-edited (with my colleague Clare Barker) a 2010 special issue (vol. 4, issue 3) of the Journal of Literary and Cultural Disability Studies entitled 'Disabling Postcolonialism'.